 MAP Growth data is an invaluable resource for differentiation that can help raise the bar for all students.
 With careful use, MAP Growth–informed supplemental resources can support students’ progress in their learning journey by meeting them where they are and providing the background understanding, scaffolding, and reteaching they may need to engage with rich, challenging content.
 It can also make your planning and instruction more effective, saving you time and effort in the long run.

-To learn more, register for our webinar “All eyes on math: Choosing learning tools teachers love” on November 9.
-Not available to attend live?
-Register to receive a link to the recording after.
+To learn more, watch our webinar “All eyes on math: Choosing learning tools teachers love” on demand.